 Chapter 82: Zaji dies, Morita Makoto (the guy with the camera) and the real Isurugi Miina are still alive, and their group is heading to a structure Morita saw in one of his photos...a seemingly manmade structure...

-Chapter 127: The entire island is a research facility.
+Chapter 127: The entire island was a research facility.

 Chapter 136: The island is part of Japan, and closer to mainland Japan than they thought.